Ferminatos/alx-low_level_programming/0x0F-function_pointers/README.md

-# The folder contains exercise files that illustrate Structures, typedef in c
+# The folder contains exercise files that illustrate function pointers in c